Prince (musician): Death

-The fentanyl that led to his overdose was laced in counterfeit hydrocodone/paracetamol pills.
-The question of how and from what source Prince obtained the drug was the subject of investigations by several law enforcement agencies.
+The fentanyl that led to his overdose was laced in counterfeit hydrocodone/acetaminophen pills.
+How and where Prince obtained the drug was the subject of investigations by several law enforcement agencies.
 A sealed search warrant was issued for his estate, and another unsealed search warrant was issued for the local Walgreens pharmacy.
 On April 19, 2018, the Carver County Attorney announced that the multi-agency investigation had ended with no criminal charges filed.
-The investigation did reveal that Prince was addicted to opioids.
+The investigation also revealed that Prince was addicted to opioids.

-Following an autopsy performed by A. Quinn Strobl, Prince's remains were cremated.
-On April 26, 2016, Prince's sister Tyka Nelson filed court documents in Carver County, to open a probate case, stating that no will had been found.
+Following an autopsy, Prince's remains were cremated.
+On April 26, 2016, Prince's sister Tyka Nelson filed court documents in Carver County to open a probate case, stating that no will had been found.
 As of his death, the twice-divorced Prince was neither married nor known to have fathered any surviving children.
 Under Minnesota law, the absence of a will meant that, in addition to his full sister, Prince's five half-siblings also had a claim to an estate totaling millions of dollars in cash as well as real estate, stocks, and cars.
 Within three weeks of his death, 700 people claimed to be half-siblings or descendants.
-Bremer Trust was given temporary control of his estate, had his vault drilled open, and was authorized to obtain a blood sample for DNA profiling from the coroner who had performed the autopsy.
+Otto Bremer Trust was given temporary control of his estate, had his vault drilled open, and was authorized to obtain a blood sample for DNA profiling from the coroner who had performed the autopsy.

 Prince's ashes were placed into a custom 3D-printed urn shaped like the Paisley Park estate.
-The urn, which was co-designed by his sister Tyka and her son President, was placed on display in the atrium of the Paisley Park complex in October 2016.
+The urn, which was co-designed by his sister Tyka and her son President, was placed on display in the atrium of Paisley Park in October 2016.
 As of April 2019, no additional estate claimants were recognized by the courts besides Prince's full sister and five half-siblings.
-It was reported in August 2022 that the Prince estate had settled.
 Filings in the Minnesota First Judicial District ordered that the cash in Prince's estate be split evenly between Prince Legacy LLC and Prince OAT Holdings LLC.